What is tofu? What is it made of? How do you cook it? What are the different variations? All your tofu questions can be answered here!

 Where to buy tofu

-Tofu never seems to have a consistent spot in grocery stores.
-You can find it in either the produce, refrigerator, or vegetarian section of most groceries.
-Pro Tip: You can often get fresh tofu a lot cheaper at Asian groceries.
+Look for tofu in the produce, refrigerator, or vegetarian section of most groceries.
+Pro tip: You can often find cheaper, fresher tofu at Asian groceries!

 Variations of tofu

 There are two main varieties of tofu: silken and regular.
-Silken tofu has, you guessed it, a much silkier texture and originated in Japan.
+Silken tofu has a much silkier texture and originated in Japan.
 Original tofu is more common and was first made in China.
-Each of these varieties can vary in firmness.
+Each of these tofu varieties can vary in firmness:

-- Soft: very versatile, is often substituted for dairy and eggs in desserts.
+- Soft Tofu: Very versatile, is often substituted for dairy and eggs in desserts.

-- Firm: firm enough to pan fry, but can also be crumbled (like to put in scrambled eggs).
+- Firm Tofu: Firm enough to pan fry, but can also be crumbled (like to replace scrambled eggs).

-- Extra Firm: the most dense variety, well suited for cutting into cubes and baking or frying, but the high density means less flavors are absorbed.
+- Extra Firm Tofu: The most dense variety, well suited for cutting into cubes and baking or frying, but the high density means less flavors are absorbed.